QuentinRa/blog.quentinra.dev/cyber/os/linux/index.md

 **Cron tasks** ⭐

 Cron are the name given to automated tasks on Linux.
 See `crontab -l` for the tasks of the current user, and `ls -la /etc/cron*` for every cron tasks.
+Then, you may look for vulnerable cron tasks.

 <br>